ETisHomeEarth/Elias-Tsegay-Data-Analyst-Portfolio/README.md

 ## Sales Data Financial Goal Tracker (power query, XLOOKUP, data modelling, conditional formatting) (Repaired)
     Set up the data using power query
-    SUBTOTAL and CHOOSECOL were used to dynamically represent filtered data (sales sheet) XLOOKUP was used to find cost (sales sheet) Conditional formatting to show any significance
+    SUBTOTAL and CHOOSECOL were used to dynamically represent filtered data (workingsheet sales) SUMIF was used to find the profit of each country (workingsheet locations) XLOOKUP was used to find cost (workingsheet sales) and most profitable region/country (workingsheet locations) Conditional formatting to show any significance
-    Dynamic visualisations (doughnut chart) illustrates progress made towards any profit goal Interactive histogram displays the individuals within each team
+    Dynamic visualisations (doughnut chart) illustrates progress made towards any profit goal Interactive histogram displays the individuals within each team Dashboard creation (Financial Goal Tracker)

 # Power BI Projects